Telemarketing

 Telemarketing (sometimes known as inside sales, or telesales in the UK and Ireland) is a method of direct marketing in which a salesperson solicits prospective customers to buy products, subscriptions or services, either over the phone or through a subsequent face to face or web conferencing appointment scheduled during the call.
 Telemarketing can also include recorded sales pitches programmed to be played over the phone via automatic dialing.

-Telemarketing is defined as contacting, qualifying, and canvassing prospective customers using telecommunications devices such as telephone, fax, and internet.
-It does not include direct mail marketing.
+Telemarketing refers to the practice of contacting, qualifying, and soliciting prospective customers through telecommunications technologies, including telephone, fax, and internet communications.
+It does not encompass direct mail marketing.

 Categories

 The two major categories of telemarketing are business-to-business and business-to-consumer.